Trekkin Weka

 Just as we round the curve before exiting the valley

-We descend from the mountainside onto the Mojave Forks Dam spillway.
-From there we follow the ridge to the south of the West Fork Mojave River.
-This section is long, exposed, hot and winding.
-My sun umbrella helps make things much more comfortable.
+We descended from the mountainside onto the Mojave Forks Dam spillway.
+From there we followed the ridge to the south of the West Fork Mojave River.
+The section was long, exposed, hot and winding.
+My sun umbrella helped make things much more comfortable.

 The spillway below acts as our landmark